dotkernel/frontend/README.md

 ## Configuration - reCAPTCHA (optional)

 reCAPTCHA is used to prevent abusive activities on your website.
-DotKernel frontend uses the Google reCAPTCHA for its contact us form.
+Dotkernel frontend uses the Google reCAPTCHA for its contact us form.
 You must first generate a `siteKey` and `secretKey` in your Google account - [Google reCAPTCHA](https://www.google.com/recaptcha/admin)

 Update the `recaptcha` array in `config/autoload/local.php` with the `siteKey` and `secretKey` from Google reCAPTCHA.